Are You Really Depressed? Myths and Facts

 These things happen to most of us at some point in our lives.
 Regularly or rarely, varying in the intensity and situations, but most of us manage to deal with it and find some comfort somewhere.
 Unfortunately, some of us, nearly 300 million people around the globe (as per WHO) cannot ‘DEAL’ with it by themselves, they often need lots of support from family and medical help.

-“I am depressed!” has somehow become a casual phenomenon, leaving those who actually suffer depression feeling left out and neglected (and they already have many more negative emotions within).
+“I am depressed!” has somehow become a casual phenomenon, leaving those who actually suffer depression

 What is depression?

 “Depression is more than just sadness.
 People with depression may experience a lack of interest and pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or excessive guilt and recurrent thoughts of death or suicide.
 Depression is the most common mental disorder.
 Fortunately, depression is treatable.
-A combination of therapy and antidepressant medication can help ensure recovery.” -Adapted from the Encyclopedia of Psychology
+A combination of therapy and antidepressant medication can help ensure recovery.”

 This article is my attempt to draw some lines between ‘Depression’ and ‘Being Very Sad’.
 No!
 They are not the same thing.